Qatar Goodwood Festival: how vital is the draw?

 Once all the numbers have been crunched, stall 1 has a 0.96 length advantage, with stalls 2 and 3 having 0.84 lengths and 0.66 lengths.
 By contrast, stall 9 starts minus 0.61 lengths down.

 Stalls 1, 2 and 3 have an excess win percentage of about 55%, 40% and 25% (rounding up the figures).
-That augurs well for the David O’Meara-trained Tundra Rose, another 10-1 chance who will make her handicap debut from the lowest stall of all.
+That augurs well for the David O’Meara-trained Tundra Rose, a 16-1 chance who will make her handicap debut from the lowest stall of all.

 She was a big gamble on her debut in a 7f maiden at this meeting last year.
 The money stayed in the satchels of the bookmaker, but she shaped with plenty of promise and her subsequent third in Listed company at Newmarket showed the cash was not misplaced.